 Life evolved to do things that were necessary for survival.
 These things require a massive amount of low-level processing, which can be optimized specifically to do those things and nothing else.
 You are in some sense doing "calculus" any time you catch a ball mid-flight, but the mental processes doing that calculus have been optimized specifically for catching thrown objects, and cannot be retasked to do other types of calculus.

-The end result is that computers are good at things with low Kolmogorov complexity, while humans are good at things that are useful for survival on the surface of a planet.
+The end result is that computers are good at things with low Kolmogorov complexity, while humans are good at things that are useful for survival on the surface of a planet, which often have high Kolmogorov complexity.
 There's no particular reason to expect these two things to be the same.

 As a result, GPT-4 can carry on a conversation about as well as a human can, but ask it to multiply together two large numbers and it will give you an answer that "looks right", in that it has about the right number of digits and maybe starts with the correct few digits, but is actually wrong.